 But, to ensure you are able to do all of the above, you need a have trained team.
 You can arm your current team with training programs to develop and execute digital strategies.

-Ensure understand few nitty-gritties for conducting training.
+Ensure understand a few nitty-gritty for conducting training.
 Identify the members that need training.
 Who will handle what?
 SEO, SEM, Social Media, Blogging, etc are different aspects that are needed to be given attention to.
 This will help identify who needs what kind of training.
 Ensure your training like has a specific objective.
 What is it that you want to achieve at the end of the training?
 Create a balance of conceptual as well as hands-on knowledge/ output.

-Apart from a trained team you also need a tech team who will support you with all the tech needs.
+Apart from a trained team you also need a tech team that will support you with all the tech needs.
 They will help you understand the technological environment you work with and how to connect the digital platforms, etc.

-I have stated below few examples of how social media played a crucial part in saving people’s life
+I have stated below a few examples of how social media played a crucial part in saving people’s life

 Parents Dave Cormier and Donnie Stewart were on a hike with their toddler daughter in Canada when they realized she had eaten berries they didn’t recognize.
-They posted a photo of the berry on Twitter, and were able to seek help after a response helped them identify it. http://www.ibtimes.com/twitter-saves-lives-johannesburg-carjacking-victim-rescued-tweets-top-5-life-saving-social-media
+They posted a photo of the berry on Twitter and were able to seek help after a response helped them identify it. http://www.ibtimes.com/twitter-saves-lives-johannesburg-carjacking-victim-rescued-tweets-top-5-life-saving-social-media

-Deborah Kogan’s 4-year old son, had a strep infection, but when his face swelled up she was puzzled and put the pic on FB.
-Within 10 mins a friend called up urging her to take her son to hospital immediately and that he had Kawasaki Disease.
+Deborah Kogan’s 4-year old son had a strep infection, but when his face swelled up she was puzzled and put the pic on FB.
+Within 10 mins a friend called up urging her to take her son to the hospital immediately and that he had Kawasaki Disease.
 She was tempted to ignore this, but when 2 DOCTORS contacted her with the same thought, she rushed her son to the hospital and he was diagnosed with Kawasaki Disease!!
 (Source: http://www.wisebread.com/5-ways-social-media-saved-someones-life)

-Gaurav Arora, a defence research scholar hailing from Delhi and working in Bangalore went missing during a hiking trip.
+Gaurav Arora, a defense research scholar hailing from Delhi and working in Bangalore went missing during a hiking trip.
 He was trapped for almost 10 hours after he fell 300 feet down the mountain.
 He tries calling but did not have enough range for a call.
-What saved him and helped him getting rescued is pictures that he clicked and sent to his friend from popular messaging app – WhatsApp.
+What saved him and helped him getting rescued is pictures that he clicked and sent to his friend from the popular messaging app – WhatsApp.
 This picture sent by him helped police to trace him out. (http://www.indianweb2.com/2014/06/25/whatsapp-saves-life-bangalore-techie-trapped-mountain/)